Kishtwar

-Kishtwar is a town, municipality and administrative headquarter of the Kishtwar District in the Indian union territory of Jammu and Kashmir.
+Kishtwar is a town, municipality and administrative headquarter of the Kishtwar district in the Indian-administered Jammu and Kashmir.
 The district was carved out of the Doda district in 2007. and is located in the Jammu division.
-The town of Kishtwar is situated at a distance of 209.5 km from the winter capital of Jammu.
+The town of Kishtwar is situated at a distance of 209.5 km from the summer capital of Srinagar, and 211.5 km from the winter capital of Jammu.
 A large ground locally called as Chowgan ground is located in the heart of the town.
-Kishtwar is bordered by the Anantnag and Doda districts in the west and northwest, by the Chamba district of Himachal Pradesh in the south and the Kargil district of Ladakh in the east and northeast.
+The old name of Kishtwar was "Kashtvatha" as mentioned in Rajtarangni of Kalhana Pandita written in 1148 CE.

-In 2013 the municipality was the location the Kishtwar Riots, which claimed three lives and injured 80 more, and was a conflict between Muslim and Hindu communities that occurred in the aftermath of the Eid festival on 9 August 2013 at Kishtwar, Jammu and Kashmir.
+In 2013, the municipality was the location of the Kishtwar Riots, which claimed three lives and injured 80 more, and was a conflict between Muslim and Hindu communities that occurred in the aftermath of the Eid festival on 9 August 2013 at Kishtwar, Jammu and Kashmir.

 Demographics

 As of the 2011 Indian census, Kishtwar had a population of 14,865.
 Males constitute 63% of the population and females 37%.
 Kishtwar has an average literacy rate of 78%, higher than the Indian national average: male literacy is 82%, and female literacy is 42%.
 In Kishtwar, 11% of the population is under six years of age.
-The main language spoken here by Muslims is Kashmiri, while the Hindus of Kishtwar speak a Western Pahari language called Kishtwari.
-The dominant religion in Kishtwar is Islam, at 70.41% of the population, with Hinduism the second-largest religion, at 29.59%.
+The main language spoken here by Muslims is Kashmiri, while the Hindus of Kishtwar speak a dialect of Kashmiri language called Kishtwari.
+The dominant religion in Kishtwar is Islam, at 70.3% of the population, while there are 28.6% followers of Hinduism.

 Transport

 Air

-Kishtwar does not have its own airport as 2023, although there is a helipad located just 3 km north of the city.
+Kishtwar does not have its own airport as 2023, although there is a helipad located 3 km north of the city.
 The government has a project for a 1200–1300 airstrip in Kishtwar in upcoming years.
-The nearest airports to Kishtwar is Jammu Airport located 215km away.
+The nearest airports to Kishtwar is Srinagar International Airport located 208.8km away.

 Rail

-There is no rail-connectivity to Kishtwar yet.
+There is no rail connectivity to Kishtwar.
 The nearest railway station is Udhampur railway station, located at a distance of 150 kilometres.